 ∙ Emilia Zin is a PhD student in the Vision Science Department studying gene therapy in inherited blinding diseases in the Flannery lab.
 Her project is on studying models of lysosomal diseases in the nervous system, and more specifically, the retina.

 ∙ Kelly Byrne is a fourth year PhD student in the Vision Science Graduate Group.
 Working under the mentorship of Dr. Michael Silver, her research examines the neurochemical correlates of plasticity in the fully-developed human visual system.
 In addition to conducting research, Kelly is passionate about advancing STEM education and enjoys working with Bay Area Scientists in Schools, the National Student Leadership Conference, and other outreach organizations.
-She is excited to be a new member of the Thriving in Science team this year.

 Founders and Co-Directors: